mikezaschka/cds-dbm/readme.md

-> <h3>cds-dbm is deprecated.
+> <h3>cds-dbm is deprecated and will no longer be actively maintained.
 Starting with version 7.0.0 @sap/cds now has native support for PostgreSQL.
 Please use the official database adapter @cap-js/postgres and check out the <a href="https://cap.cloud.sap/docs/guides/databases-postgres">official documentation</a> for more details.</h3>

 # `cds-dbm` (Core Data Services – Database Migrations)